PotionApps/potionx/docs/docs/docs/getting-started.md

 mix archive.install hex potionx_new
 mix potionx.new some_project_name
 ```
-> If this is your first time using Elixir, you probably don't have [Hex](https://hexdocs.pm/phoenix/installation.html) installed.
-It should offer to install it for you, or you can run `mix local.hex`.
+> If this is your first time using Phoenix, it will offer to install [Hex](https://hexdocs.pm/phoenix/installation.html) for you, or you can manually run `mix local.hex`.

 > Phoenix may also ask to install [Rebar](https://hexdocs.pm/phoenix/up_and_running.html).
-Go ahead with the installation as Rebar is used to build Erlang packages or you can manually run `mix local.rebar`
+Go ahead with the installation as Rebar is used to build Erlang packages, or you can manually run `mix local.rebar`

 While running `mix potionx.new some_project_name`, you will be asked to provide some information:
 - What is the user for your local Postgres database?
 (Defaults to Postgres)